zachmolony/floppy-jump/README.md

 # Floppy Jump

-An emoji game about jumping and floppy disks.
+A 3 player game about jumping and floppy disks.

-Made using p5
+Made using p5 and emojis.